 For example, if you want to determine why sales have declined in a specific region, you may need to include data related to customer retention rates, market share, and satisfaction scores.
 Combining data allows you to connect the dots and find the reasons for changes in sales figures.

-When selecting data to visualize, avoid selecting too many data points.
+When selecting data to visualize, choose the ones that matter most.
 As with adding too many visuals, cluttering the display with data sets creates a more complex picture.
-If you need to analyze additional data points, use big data visualization tools to create multiple displays.
+If you need to analyze additional data points, create multiple displays.

 Big data visualization allows the viewer to observe and understand complex information.
-It helps you detect trends and correlations between data sets, offering insight into different business operations.
+As a result, you can detect trends, threats, and opportunities.
+As you identify correlations between data sets, you breathe insight into your business operations.

-What are your thoughts about using big data visualization?
+What are your thoughts on big data visualization?